MariaAlonsoLeon/WeatherProyect/README.md

         *   OpenWeatherMapSupplier: Implements the WeatherSupplier interface, retrieves data from OpenWeatherMap.
         *   JMSWeatherStore: Implements the WeatherStore interface, responsible for sending data in JSON format to the ActiveMQ broker.
         *   WeatherController: Manages the data to be obtained every 6 hours and ensures it is sent as it arrives.
 Also loads locations so that OpenWeatherMapSupplier knows which locations to fetch data for.
     *   Main: Similar to other packages, initializes controllers, i.e., the classes mentioned above.
+In the rest of the modules do the same.

 ![Weather Provider](WeatherProviderClassDiagram.png)